aditya03lal/biometric-attendance-system/README.md

 # Embedded Biometric Attendance System

-Welcome to the E.B.A.S. project!
-This system leverages a Raspberry Pi, Python, and MySQL to create a comprehensive attendance tracking solution based on facial-recognition.
+E.B.A.S. is a facial-recognition based attendance management system developed using Raspberry Pi, Python, and MySQL, featuring a user-friendly Tkinter interface.

 ## Features